Lwong01/Chatty-App/README.md

-Chatter is a SPA (single-page application) using React, Websockets, HTML, CSS, UUID.
+#Chatter is a SPA (single-page application) using React, Websockets, HTML, CSS, UUID.

-Users can change their name and start chatting with anyone who's online.
+##Users can change their name and start chatting with anyone who's online.
 They can also see how many users are online.

+###Changing the User Name:

 !["Changing a new user"](https://github.com/Lwong01/React/blob/master/docs/Change%20User%20name.png)